How to Use The Diamond Art Pattern Maker

 Can I use my leftover drills from other kits?

-How do I actually stick the drills to the paper?
+How do I stick the drills to my printed paper pattern?

-Option 1: Apply a clear double-sided adhesive sheet over your print.
+Option 1: Lay a transparent double-sided craft adhesive sheet flat over the printed grid.

-Option 2: Apply a thin layer of specialized “tack” glue (like Dotz Stick) and let it dry until tacky.
+Option 2: Brush on a thin layer of tack adhesive (like Dotz Stick) and let it dry until tacky.

-How many grams of drills do I need?
+How many grams of drills do I need for a 50×50 canvas?